 Also chilling because, like me, the show has aged.
 And not as well as me, if I may be so bold.
 There’s a lot of gay jokes, there is almost no diversity, and some plots are stretched out way longer than you would need them to be, but it was the 90s so a season of television had to be about a billion episodes long.

 Friends, along with Seinfeld, appears to have pioneered the themed-title episode.
 But where Seinfeld stuck to a simply ‘The’ construction, Friends got cute and gave them the sort of titles you’d use if you had to describe an episode to your loved ones, if you’re the kind of person who does that.
 So we ended up with titles like ‘The One With All The Thanksgivings’ or ‘The One With The Monkey’.

-So after watching all these episodes, I’ve decided to give them honest titles, the titles you would use if you were describing them in 2018, being honest about the characters and their defects, because there are many.
+So after watching all these episodes, I’ve decided to give them honest titles, the titles you would use if you were describing them now, being honest about the characters and their defects, because there are many.
 Some of these titles are editorialising, many of them are showing my bias against the monster that is Ross.
 I do not apologise for that.

 Ross is the worst.

 The One With Approximately Nine Thousand Lesbian Jokes

 The One Where Ross and Rachel Wildly Flout Laundromat Etiquette

 The One Where Ross Kisses his Best Friend’s Mother, which is Gross

 The One Where Joey’s Parents Emotionally Damage Him By Revealing Their Long-Term Infidelity To Him

 The One Where Rachel Implausibly Does Not Have Health Insurance